ByteTrix/Atelier/README.md

 ## To-Do

- -add whatsapp icon
+  -add whatsapp and its icon
- -copy omakub code for most application or copy his module-template -3rd option create config not creating the file
+  -add some custom config for specific pkgs and theme options -add a box says some installations failed because if one pkg failed the prompt says installation failed -change the readme file
- -Test all the istallation without iNSTALLING
+  -Test all the installation without INSTALLING

 ![Setupr Banner](https://raw.githubusercontent.com/ByteTrix/Setupr/v2/.github/assets/banner.png)